happythenewsad/cryptme/README.md

 Contributing
 ============

-Contributions are welcome - simply create a PR for open issues or enhancements.
+Contributions are welcome - simply create a PR against `master` for open issues or enhancements.

 Publishing
 ----------